UnionInternationalCheminsdeFer/OSDM/spec/processes.md

 collection can be browsed to earlier and later trips the same way as the trips collections.

-The search criterias for offers extend the search criteria available for trips with additional criteria applicable to the fares and products that can be returned such as the fare flexibility, the service class or the currency the offers should be proposed in.
+The search criteria for offers extend the search criteria available for trips with additional criteria applicable to the fares and products that can be returned such as the fare flexibility, the service class or the currency the offers should be proposed in.